learnlatex/learnlatex.github.io/en/lesson-08.md

 ## Merging cells

-In LaTeX you can merge cells horizontally by using the `\multicolumn` macro.
+In LaTeX you can merge cells horizontally by using the `\multicolumn` command.
 It has to be used as the first thing in a cell. `\multicolumn` takes three
 arguments: